Oldest fossils of remarkable marine reptiles found in Arctic

 The mass extinction shook up land and marine ecosystems and opened opportunities for new species to fill ecological roles vacated by extinct creatures.
 Ichthyosaurs quickly became dominant and endured until about 90 million years ago.

 Many ichthyosaurs looked like dolphins, except with vertical rather than horizontal tail flukes.
 Others resembled large whales.
-The biggest included Shastasaurus, at about 70 feet (21 meters).
+The biggest included Shastasaurus, at about 21m.
 They ate fish and squid.
 Fossils show ichthyosaurs giving live birth to their young.

-Until now, the oldest-known member of the ichthyosaur lineage was a 16-inch-long (40-cm-long) creature called Cartorhynchus that lived 248 million years ago in China.
+Until now, the oldest-known member of the ichthyosaur lineage was a 40-cm-long creature called Cartorhynchus that lived 248 million years ago in China.

 Researchers in recent decades have identified the earliest forms of whales, including one called Ambulocetus, dubbed the "walking whale" because it retained limbs that enabled it to still move around on land.